Desertive/firefly/README.md

             {
                 "start": 8,
                 "end": 15,
+                "every": 2, // Optional.
+Light only every X light.
+Other lights will be nulls so they can be used
+                            // with other sections.
+Otherwise they will be filled according to resetColors-option.
+                            // In this example, every second light will be used (8, 10, 12 etc.)
                 "type": "RANDOM_BLINK", // Random blink example
                 "colors": [
                     { // In this example we will request white and blue random blinking